-- 1.5 The Company recognizes the importance of communicating and building knowledge and understanding among those involved in or affected by the Company's business operations regarding compliance with the defined Anti-Corruption Policy - 1.6 The Company constantly ensures that appropriate and efficient audit procedure and internal control system existed within the organization in order to prevent corruptions. - 1.7 The Company has developed human resource management system which clearly demonstrates its commitment in fighting against corruptions starting from recruitment, training, performance evaluation to remuneration and promotion processes. - 1.8 To stress the attention on processes which incur high risk of corruption, the Board of Directors, the Management and employees of every level must conform carefully in the following course of actions:
+- The Company recognizes the importance of communicating and building knowledge and understanding among those involved in or affected by the Company's business operations regarding compliance with the defined Anti-Corruption Policy - appropriate and efficient audit procedure and internal control system existed within the organization in order to prevent corruptions. - 1.7 The Company has developed human resource management system which clearly demonstrates its commitment in fighting against corruptions starting from recruitment, training, performance evaluation to remuneration and promotion processes. - 1.8 To stress the attention on processes which incur high risk of corruption, the Board of Directors, the Management and employees of every level must conform carefully in the following course of actions:

-Political Contributions 1.8.1.
+1.8.1.
+Political Contributions